Famous People That Had Disabilities

 Harriet Tubman (1822 - 1913)

-Harriet Tubman (nee Araminta Ross) was born a slave in Maryland.
+Harriet Tubman (born as Araminta Ross) was born a slave in Maryland.
 As a teenager, she acquired a head injury protecting another slave from a two-pound counterweight that had been thrown at the man.
 It fractured her skull and she experienced seizures which caused her to fall into an uncontrollable motionless, dream-like state which lasted from 30 minutes to an hour.
 She later married a free black man.
 In order to escape the threat of being sold, she fled Maryland and walked to Philadelphia without her husband in 1849.
 She used the Underground Railroad on her journey to Pennsylvania and eventually went back to Maryland to help her niece and her niece's children escape in 1850.
 She returned to help her husband, but found he had remarried and didn't want to join her in 1851.
 In all she made 13 trips to help at least 70 slaves to freedom.
 Read more at the Caring Voice website.